 On-page SEO is making changes to your website with the aim to make it rank better in the search engines.
 If you rank higher for relevant search terms, you are more likely to receive more targeted traffic.
 This is not to be confused with off-page SEO, which primarily looks at creating links and brand awareness focusing on sources other than your own website.

-Make sure that you have spent some time on each on the On-Page SEO Checklist points below, as this is a good starting point to get your website ranking better:
+Make sure that you have spent some time on each of the On-Page SEO checklist points below, as this is a good starting point to get your website ranking better:

 - Keyword Research